silvermine/silvermine-info/commit-history.md

 Additional notes:

-   * We should put **“Refs #xxxxx”** (where xxxxx is the issue number) in the subject all commit messages, preferably as the first thing in the subject.
+   * We should put **“Refs #xxxxx”** (where xxxxx is the issue number) in the subject of all commit messages, preferably as the first thing in the subject.
-      * The article shows it at the end, but git log --oneline shows only the subject, and it’s really handy to have the issue number there.
+      * The article shows it at the end, but `git log --oneline` shows only the subject, and it’s really handy to have the issue number there.
       * In some cases a commit references multiple issues.
 In that case, you can list those issues at the end of the body of the commit message and leave it